-Methylergonovine maleate acts directly on the smooth muscle of the uterus and increases the tone, rate, and amplitude of rhythmic contractions.
+CLINICAL PHARMACOLOGY Methylergonovine Maleate Injection, USP Methylergonovine maleate acts directly on the smooth muscle of the uterus and increases the tone, rate, and amplitude of rhythmic contractions.
 Thus, it induces a rapid and sustained tetanic uterotonic effect which shortens the third stage of labor and reduces blood loss.
 The onset of action after intravenous administration is immediate; after intramuscular administration, 2 to 5 minutes, and after oral administration, 5 to 10 minutes.
 Pharmacokinetic studies following an intravenous injection have shown that methylergonovine is rapidly distributed from plasma to peripheral tissues within 2 to 3 minutes or less.
 The bioavailability after oral administration was reported to be about 60% with no accumulation after repeated doses.
 During delivery, with intramuscular injection, bioavailability increased to 78%.
-Ergot alkaloids are mostly eliminated by hepatic metabolism and excretion, and the decrease in bioavailability following oral administration is probably a result of first-pass metabolism in the liver.

-Bioavailability studies conducted in fasting healthy female volunteers have shown that oral absorption of a 0.2 mg methylergonovine tablet was fairly rapid with a mean peak plasma concentration of 3243 ± 1308 pg/mL observed at 1.12 ± 0.82 hours.
+Ergot alkaloids are mostly eliminated by hepatic metabolism and excretion, and the decrease in bioavailability following oral administration is probably a result of first-pass Bioavailability studies conducted in fasting healthy female volunteers have shown that oral absorption of a 0.2 mg methylergonovine tablet was fairly rapid with a mean peak plasma concentration of 3243 ± 1308 pg/mL observed at 1.12 ± 0.82 hours.
 For a 0.2 mg intramuscular injection, a mean peak plasma concentration of 5918 ± 1952 pg/mL was observed at 0.41 ± 0.21 hours.
 The extent of absorption of the tablet, based upon methylergonovine plasma concentrations, was found to be equivalent to that of the intramuscular solution given orally, and the extent of oral absorption of the intramuscular solution was proportional to the dose following administration of 0.1, 0.2, and 0.4 mg.
 When given intramuscularly, the extent of absorption of methylergonovine maleate solution was about 25% greater than the tablet.
-The volume of distribution (Vd ${\rm ss}/{\rm F})$ of methylergonovine was calculated to be 56.1 ± 17.0 liters, and the plasma clearance (CLp/F) was calculated to be 14.4 ± 4.5 liters per hour.
+The volume of distribution (Vd. /F) of methylergonovine was calculated to be 56.1 ± 17.0 liters, and the plasma clearance (CLp/F) was calculated to be 14.4 ± 4.5 liters per hour.
 The plasma level decline was biphasic with a mean elimination half-life of 3.39 hours (range 1.5 to 12.7 hours).
-A delayed gastrointestinal absorption (T{\max} about 3 hours) of methylergonovine maleate tablet might be observed in postpartum women during continuous treatment with this oxytocic agent.
+A delayed gastrointestinal absorption ( $T{\text{max}}$ about 3 hours) of methylergonovine maleate tablet might be observed in postpartum women during continuous treatment with this oxytocic agent.
+INDICATIONS AND USAGE Following delivery of the placenta, for routine management of uterine atony, hemorrhage and subinvolution of the uterus.
+For control of uterine hemorrhage in the second stage of labor following delivery of the anterior shoulder.
+CONTRAINDICATIONS Hypertension; toxemia; pregnancy; and hypersensitivity.